replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Bug Fixes

 - Fixed an issue that would cause upgrades of two versions of Kubernetes on remote masters to fail with error "docker: executable file not found in $PATH"
+- Fixed an issue that would cause a migration from Containerd to Docker to fail on airgapped instances with image pull errors.

 ## Release v2022.04.19-0